susu880229/GNW/README.md

 1. Download processing here: https://processing.org/download/ on PC or Mac

+2. install the following packages

+Mac & Windows: the below packages can be installed in Processing's menu bar.
+Sketch > Import Library... > Add library... > Search > Install package
+ControlP5 from Andreas Schlegel: http://www.sojamo.de/libraries/controlP5/
+Path Finder from Peter Lager: http://www.lagers.org.uk/pfind/index.html Video (Desktop) from The Processing Foundation: https://github.com/processing/processing-video

+Mac & Windows: the below package need to be manually installed.
+A copy can be found on the repo Video (Android) from Umair Khan:  https://github.com/omerjerk/processing-video-android

+    -To manually install the Android video package:

+       1. From the project folder, go to GNW > Lib > video_android
+       2. Copy the entire video_android folder into the Processing Library (should be in Documents/Processing/libraries)
+       3. Restart Processing
+	   4. Check if video_android is listed as an available library to use under Sketch > Import Library... > `Video Library for Processing Android` should appear under Contributed library .
+If not, restart computer.

-2. Open the project folder
+3. Open the project folder

-3. Open `|-Main/Main.pde`
+4. Open `|-Main/Main.pde`

-4. On the top right hand corner, switch to Java mode if the application has to run on desktop **OR** switch to Android mode if it has to run on tablet.
+5. On the top right hand corner, switch to Java mode if the application has to run on desktop **OR** switch to Android mode if it has to run on tablet.

     -To install Android mode: